 Children's nurse: job description

-Children's nurses work as part of a multidisciplinary team of professional and medical staff that includes doctors, health visitors, social workers and therapists.
+Children's nurses work as part of a multidisciplinary team of professional and medical staff that includes doctors, health visitors, healthcare assistants, hospital play staff, social workers and psychologists.
 Typical responsibilities include:

 - assessing and planning nursing care requirements

 - providing care before and after operations

 - monitoring and administering medication, injections and intravenous infusions

 - taking samples from patients and monitoring their pulse, temperature and blood pressure